avalon-zeta/odin-project-exercises/flex/04-flex-information/README.md

 - Items are arranged horizontally on the page
 - Items are only 200px wide and the text wraps
 - Item text is centered

+#### Attempt
+- Have one large flex container
+- Plants and their images combined into one container item hybrid
+- align-self = align-items for individual flex items
+- Wrap text
+- align-content changes the spacing between the container items